econchick/new-coder/docs/_posts/2013-02-06-Part-0-Setup-for-APIs.md

 $ cd new-coder/apis
 ```
 * Make sure you’ve installed [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and followed the steps above from Initial Requirements above to set up your terminal correctly.
 More information can be find at virtualenvwrapper’s [docs](http://virtualenvwrapper.readthedocs.org/en/latest/).
-* Make a virtual environment specific to your Data Viz project:
+* Make a virtual environment specific to your API project project:

 ```bash
 $ mkvirtualenv APIProj